Pusat Bandar Damansara MRT station: Feeder bus services

-With the opening of the MRT Sungai Buloh-Kajang Line, feeder buses also began operating linking the station with several residential areas in Bukit Damansara and Sri Hartamas as well as the Midvalley Megamall.
+With the opening of the Kajang Line, feeder buses also began operating linking the station with several residential areas in Damansara Heights and Sri Hartamas as well as the Mid Valley Megamall.

-The feeder buses operate from the station's feeder bus hub access via Entrance B of the station except T817 in Entrance A. With the reconstruction of Entrance B of the station from August 2021, bus routes T818, T819, T820 and T852 will operate from Semantan MRT station instead until further notice.
+The feeder buses operate from the station's feeder bus hub access via Entrance B of the station, except T817 from Entrance A. With the reconstruction of Entrance B of the station from August 2021, bus routes T818, T819, T820 and T852 will operate from station instead until further notice.